shar-dul/Supermarket-Database-Management-System/README.md

 + Can add product information like Name, description, price and quantity in stock.
 + Can add details of all sales transactions made by the supermarket including specific information such as the respective customer associated with each sale and the corresponding employee responsible for making the sale.
 + Can add details of all purchases of products made by the supermarket including the supplier details that supplied the respective product.
-+ Can generate reports of various aspects of the supermarkets' functioning using the **Operations_report.sql** file.
++ Can generate a report of various aspects of the supermarkets' functioning using the **Operations_report.sql** file.

 ### Tables created:
 + product(**Prod_id**, ProdName, ProdDescription, SellPrice, Quantity)